Semi-infinite highest weight categories: Generalizations of highest weight categories

-\begin{remark} The language ``$\eps$-quasi-hereditary'' and ``signed quasi-hereditary'' in Definition~\ref{vector} is a significant departure from the existing literature, where such categories would be referred to as some form of {\em properly} stratified category; this terminology goes back to the work of Dlab \cite{Dlabproper}.
+\begin{remark} The language ``fibered highest weight'' in Definition~\ref{vector} is a departure from the existing literature, where such categories are usually referred to as {\em properly stratified categories}; this terminology goes back to the work of Dlab \cite{Dlabproper}.
 A recent exposition which takes a more traditional viewpoint than here can be found in \cite{CZ}.
-In particular, in \cite[Definition 2.7.4]{CZ}, one finds five types of finite-dimensional algebra $A$ defined in terms of properties of the category $A\fdlmod$, namely, standardly stratified algebras, exactly standardly stratified algebras, strongly stratified algebras, properly stratified algebras, and quasi-hereditary algebras.
-To compare this to our language in Definition~\ref{vector}, the category $A\fdlmod$ in these five cases is $+$-stratified, fully stratified, $+$-highest weight, signed highest weight, and highest weight, respectively.
-The equivalence of definitions can be seen easily using Lemma~\ref{rain} below.
-For further reference to the original literature, \cite[Appendix A.2]{CZ} is also helpful. \end{remark}
+In particular, in \cite[Def.~2.7.4]{CZ}, one finds five types of finite-dimensional algebra $A$ defined in terms of properties of the category $A\fdlmod$, namely, standardly stratified algebras, exactly standardly stratified algebras, strongly stratified algebras, properly stratified algebras, and quasi-hereditary algebras.
+In our preferred language, these are $+$-stratified algebras, stratified algebras, $+$-quasi-hereditary algebras, properly stratified algebras, and quasi-hereditary algebras, respectively, as in Table~\ref{tabzero} from the introduction.
+For further reference to the original literature, \cite[$\S$A.2]{CZ} is helpful. \end{remark}